fresheneesz/beautinator/README.md

 `beautinator`
 =====

-A quick and dirty javascript beautifier that runs in the browser and supports stringifying functions.
+A quick and dirty javascript pretty printer for javascript objects that runs in the browser.
+Works for objects that contain functions.

 Motivation
 ==========

-I wanted a js formatter that runs in the browser, and all the modules I could find are either heavy-weight server-only libraries like prettier and js-prettify, or libraries that don't return valid javascript like fmt-obj and pretty-format.
+I wanted a module that can print beautify javascript objects and runs in the browser.
+But all the modules I could find are either heavy-weight server-only libraries like prettier and js-prettify, or libraries that don't return valid javascript like fmt-obj and pretty-format.
 I did find https://github.com/xpl/string.ify but it cause me trouble since it was written in ES6, which my tools don't support yet.